-Species: Haliaeetus leucocephalus, Bald Eagle • Born: 2016 (estimated) • Gender: Female • Disability: Avian Pox / failed to thrive after rehab and release
+Species: Haliaeetus leucocephalus, Bald Eagle • Hatch Year: 2016 (estimated) • Sex: Female • Disability: Avian Pox / failed to thrive after rehab and release

 Scout arrived at the American Eagle Foundation in July 2017.
 She had been treated earlier that year at a rehabilitation center in Florida for avian pox, a virus that left her covered in sores/lesions.
 Post treatment she was released back into the wild but failed to thrive.
 She was found again, malnourished and begging for food at which point she was deemed non-releasable and found a permanent home at the AEF.

 Scout was estimated to be just over 1 year old at the time of her arrival at the AEF.
 She has a slightly scarred beak that is a result from the avian pox and her beak requires a little extra care to keep it growing straight.
 One of Scout’s favorite activities is shredding cardboard boxes!